How to Save Money When Buying stainless steel investment casting parts

 5. Secondary Machining

-A secondary machining operation is common to touch up the casting and ensure all critical specs are met.
-You save money by machining from the near-net shape casting rather than machining from stock and welding pieces together.
+A secondary machining operation is typical for refining a casting and ensuring all essential specifications are met.
+Machining from a near-net shape casting is more economical than machining from stock and welding components together.

-However, machining costs can quickly increase if your tolerances are extremely tight.
-Are your tolerances tighter than the casting process is capable of?
-Then you&#;ll need to add a more in-depth secondary machining operation.
-Too tight of tolerances can increase your spindle time, increasing cost.
+However, machining costs can escalate if tolerances are extremely tight.
+If your tolerances exceed what the casting process can accommodate, you may need a more elaborate secondary machining operation, increasing spindle time and costs.

 6. Mechanical Properties